demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 The `TryCreate` function in the `SignupUserRequest` takes a tuple with three elements and returns a `Result<SignupUserRequest, string list>`

-The `trail` CE takes care of short circuting if it encounter an validation error.
+The `trail` CE takes care of short circuiting if it encounters a validation error.

 ## Showing Validation Error